RubixML/ML/docs/datasets/api.md

 ```

 ### Descriptive Statistics
-Return an array of statistics such as the central tendency, dispersion and shape of each continuous feature column and the joint probabilities of every categorical feature column:
+Return an array of statistics such as the central tendency, dispersion and shape of each continuous feature column and the joint probabilities of each category for every categorical feature column:
 ```php
 public describe() : array
 ```